 - Welfare schemes by the government

 - Structures and departments in government.

 Paper 6(General Studies 3) – This paper has questions regarding the Modern Indian Economy and key developments.
 Topics included are:

 - Infrastructure Development

-Paper 7(General Studies 4) – This will have the questions about Integrity, Ethics and aptitude.
+Paper 7(General Studies 4) – This will have questions about Integrity, Ethics, and aptitude.
 Moreover, the included topics are:

 - Public Administration ethics

 - Functional Values and case studies based on given topics.